 Proofreading your content will improve its quality and make it easier to read.
-Here’s my top tips for learning how to proofread like a pro and produce killer content.
+Here’s my top tips for learning how to proofread like a pro for killer content.

 Take a rest between writing and proofreading

 Proofreading your work straight after writing is not a good idea.
 Preferably wait until the next day or at least give it an hour or two.

 When you have just finished writing, you are too close to the work to see your own mistakes.